For media inquiries or high resolution images of staff members, please email us, or call us at (415) 321-1700.

 Marilee Enge is a development officer based in Mother Jones’ San Francisco office.
 A journalist by affinity and training, she has written for the Anchorage Daily News (where she shared a Pulitzer) and the San Jose Mercury News, among other publications.
 After escaping the newspaper industry, she joined the nonprofit publishing movement and worked most recently as the development director for Heyday.
 She lives in an old house in Berkeley, California, with her husband and two daughters.
 Find her at email@example.com.

-Dan Friedman covers foreign influence and national security in Mother Jones’ DC bureau.
+Dan Friedman is a senior reporter at Mother Jones’ DC bureau.
 Dan previously reported for the New York Daily News, National Journal, and other publications.
-His work has also appeared in publications including The Atlantic, Fortune, Vice, Yahoo News, and the Hollywood Reporter.
 He is from Brookline, Massachusetts.
 Email him at firstname.lastname@example.org or follow him on Twitter @dfriedman33.

 Ian Gordon is Mother Jones’ editorial director for teams and coverage.
 In addition to working closely with reporters and editors to help surface ideas across beats, he also edits stories of all shapes and sizes for web and print.
 His reporting from Cuba, Guatemala, Venezuela, and elsewhere has appeared in ESPN the Magazine, Wired, and Slate, among others.
 Follow him on Twitter @id_gordon, and reach him at email@example.com.